natividadesusana/natividadesusana/README.md

 <br>
 <br>

-🎓 &nbsp;Currently studying Full Stack Web Development and Software Engineering at Driven Education.\
+🎓 &nbsp;Graduated in Full Stack Development from Driven Education.\
 🎓 &nbsp;In the process of graduating in Analysis and Systems Development at the University of the Itajaí Valley.\
 ⭐ &nbsp;You can find my projects in the repositories section.\
 💬 &nbsp;Ask me about anything!
 I don't know everything, but I'd love to know more.\